-Master's degree candidates must maintain a cumulative GPA of 3.0 or higher.
-Bachelor degree candidates must maintain a cumulative GPA of 2.5 or Higher.
-Failure to maintain this GPA will result in being placed on academic probation or suspension.
+Graduate degree candidates must maintain a cumulative GPA of 3.0 or higher.
+Undergraduate degree candidates must maintain a cumulative GPA of 2.0 or higher.
+Failure to maintain this GPA will result in students being placed on academic probation or suspension.
+See the below section entitled Satisfactory Academic Progress for more details.